Andreea Bănică: Career

 Her second solo album was entitled Rendez-vous, from which "Fiesta" was released as a single.
 The second single from this album was "Rendez-vous".

 In 2008 she released a new video for the song "Trust", directed by Dragos Buliga.
 In the spring of that year she released "Hooky Song" featuring Smiley, with a video directed by Iulian Moga.

 She released a video for the song "Le Ri Ra" in March 2009 despite being pregnant.
 In August 2009, a new single, "Samba", was released in collaboration with Dony.
 This single won her the RMA Best Video award in 2010.
 In early 2011, a Best Of collection was released.
 At the RRA Awards, her 2011 song "Love in Brazil" was named best Latin dance song.

-In 2019 the singer was chosen by Walt Disney Pictures to provide the Romanian voice of Juarez in the live-action G-Force.
+In 2019 the singer was chosen by Walt Disney Pictures to provide the Romanian voice of Juarez in the live-action G-Force and in the movie Mummies.